 So if something is sufficiently accommodated for in the culture and environment then it will no longer be perceived as a ‘problem’ anymore – and in principle, it could be the same with mental health issues.
 Accommodate for something enough and it’ll no longer be a problem or issue.
 But for societies to feel that something is worth accommodating for, a society must recognise that there is a large enough need, demand or market for it.
 Surely at least a sixth of the population with a mental health problem at any one time, or a quarter of the population who’ll suffer from a mental health problem at least once in their lifetimes (in the UK at least) is a large enough need or market?!
 So please be counted – don’t keep it private or silent.
 Woof!

-It’s like women shouldn’t be stoic and (try to) put up with urinating in urinals designed only for men!
-It also seems that enough people need to speak out and speak up first before others will take women’s demands to not be sexually harassed seriously enough.
+It’s like women shouldn’t be stoic and try to put up with urinating in urinals designed only for men!
+It also seems to be the case that enough people need to speak out and speak up first before others will take women’s demands to not be sexually harassed seriously enough.
 Women don’t need to change – the culture and environment around them needs to change.
-So mental health sufferers shouldn’t be stoic and (try to) put up with operating in a world designed mainly for ‘normals’ (whatever ‘normal’ means) either – the culture and environment around us needs to change.
+So mental health sufferers shouldn’t be stoic and try to put up with operating in a world designed mainly for ‘normals’ (whatever ‘normal’ means) either – the culture and environment around them needs to change.

-I’ve not stood up to be counted in the past but I’ve started to now via this blog.
+(I’ve not stood up to be counted in the past but I’ve started to now via this blog.
 This post extends the call from Post No.: 0005 to stand up for mental health.
 If you’re a silent sufferer then I hope you’ll stand up and speak out with us too.
-And if you’re a ‘normal’ then I hope you’ll understand and are supportive too.
+And if you’re a ‘normal’ or ‘neurotypical’ person then I hope you are supportive of fostering a more understanding culture too.)